-At the 2021 AGM, all resolutions put to shareholders were passed with between 99.93 and 100 per cent of votes cast in favour.
+At the 2022 AGM, all resolutions put to shareholders were passed with between 98.11 and 99.99 per cent of votes cast in favour.
 3. Take into account wider stakeholder and social responsibilities and their implications for long-term success Long-term success relies upon good relations with a range of different stakeholder groups both internal (workforce) and external (suppliers, customers, regulators and others).
 The board needs to identify the company's stakeholders and understand their needs, interests and expectations.
 Where matters that relate to the company's impact on society, the communities within which it operates or the environment have the potential to affect the company's ability to deliver shareholder value over the medium to long-term, then those matters must be integrated into the company's strategy and business model.
 Feedback is an essential part of all control mechanisms.
 Systems need to be in place to solicit, consider and act on feedback from all stakeholder groups.
-Social and Governance section of the Strategic Report (page 38).
-Details of the Group's engagement activities during FY21 and how it interacted with its stakeholders are set out on page 43 onwards.
+Report (page 18 onwards).
+In the first half of FY22 a specialist consultant Sustainable Advantage was engaged to create a new ESG roadmap, with clear goals and governance ultimately overseen by the Board.
+Subsequently, the first ESG Impact Report was published in June 2022 which set out the Group's ESG objectives and Net Zero 2040 ambition.
+Details of the Group's engagement activities during FY22 and how it interacted with its stakeholders are set out on pages 33 to 35 of the FY22 ARA.
 4. Embed effective risk management, considering both opportunities and threats, throughout the organisation The board needs to ensure that the company's risk management framework identifies and addresses all relevant risks in order to execute and deliver strategy; companies need to consider their extended business, including the company's supply chain, from key suppliers to end-customer.
-Setting strategy includes determining the extent of exposure to the identified risks onwards of the FY21 ARA.
-This includes a risk management framework setting out how risk is managed and by whom and also highlights key risks to the business and how these are mitigated, balancing tolerance with risk
+Setting strategy includes determining the extent of exposure to the identified risks Principal risks and uncertainties and how the Group manages risk is set out on page 36 onwards of the FY22 ARA.
+This includes a risk management framework setting out how risk is managed and by whom and also highlights key risks to the business, and planned improvements for FY23.